mongodb/mongo-php-library/src/Builder/architecture.md

 - A `stage` is the root operator of aggregations pipelines.
 - A `expression` is used in `stage` parameters and can be converted to `query` with `$expr`.
 - A `query` is used in stages `$match`, `$geoNear` and `$graphLookup`.
 It could be used in `find` commands.
+- A `filter` is used to compose `query` when affected to a field path.
 - An `accumulator` is not an expression.
 It can be used in these stages: `$group`, `$bucket`, `$bucketAuto`, `$setWindowFields`.
 - A `window` operator is used in `$setWindowFields` stage.